 “At first glance, a light and frothy comedy, but little by little it transforms into something wild.” — BDGest

 “Axelle Lenoir weaves a sympathetic story around a very endearing heroine.
-Inside: tons of humor and a beautiful accuracy in human relationships, but also a veil of mystery that …
+Inside: tons of …

 Teen girls rewrite the universe on a daily basis!
 This comic collection proves there's nothing better than using your imagination... except maybe talking nonsense with your friends.
 Hey, why not both?